|

 Radiation sources due to human activity

-- Emissions from nuclear power stations (governed by health and safety legislation, they are allowed to emit tiny amounts of radioactive material into the environment).
+nuclear industry is allowed to emit tiny amounts of radioactive material into the environment).

 - Safe storage